emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

     LLVM optimization passes by default, even if using LLVM IR in object files;
     for that you must pass ``--llvm-lto 1``.

+  * Another thing you might notice is that fastcomp's link stage runs LLVM ``GlobalOpt``, which can do somethings that linking wasm object files can't, like
+    `propagate the "noexcept" property <https://github.com/emscripten-core/emscripten/issues/9817#issuecomment-553459496>`_,
+    which can have a big impact on performance (by removing unnecessary exception-handling code).
+Building with LTO in the wasm backend can achieve similar things, see the previous bullet point.

 * `wasm-ld`, the linker used by the wasm backend, requires libraries (`.a` archives) to contain symbol indexes.
 This matches the behaviour the native GNU linker.
 While `emar` will create such indexes by default, native tools